codership/documentation/galeracluster/source/sysdbs.rst

 =====================
 .. _`wsrep_schema_db`:

+Similar to the ``performance_schema`` and ``information_schema`` databases, the node uses ``wsrep_schema`` to store information about the state of the cluster, including the nodes that current part of the :term:`Primary Component` as well as a history of nodes that were previously in the cluster.

+You may find this information useful in diagnosing issues or in checking the state of the cluster through a monitoring solution.

+.. note:: For more information on monitoring, see :doc:`monitor`.

 The database contains the following tables:

 - ``cluster``  Table contains the current state of the cluster.
 It contains a single row: